 Where to start?

 It's also worth making sure you understand the system of Irish parishes and how this may impact on your search.
-More about these Irish land divisions.
+(See Quick Links for Irish land divisions page.)

 It just wasn't so.
 And it still isn't.